-Sara Hylton is an award-winning Canadian freelance photographer represented by Redux Pictures.
+Sara Hylton is an award-winning Canadian freelance artist represented by Redux Pictures.
 Hylton graduated from the International Center of Photography and Kings College London (Master of Arts, International Conflict Studies) before beginning her career focusing on issues around gender, vulnerable communities, and Indigenous people internationally.
 Hylton has received multiple grants and fellowships from Magnum Foundation, the Pulitzer Center on Crisis Reporting, the Hillman Foundation, the International Women’s Media Foundation, and the International Reporting Project.
 In 2018, she was awarded a National Magazine Award for her work on missing and murdered Indigenous women in Canada.
 Hylton’s work has been recognized by the Magenta Foundation, American Photo, the Lucie Foundation, the Alfred Fried Photography Award, Julia Margaret Cameron Awards, PH Museum, and Santa Fe Portrait Awards, among others.
 As a medium format film photographer, Hylton uses her craft as a tool of defiance against the current political, social, and economic reality in which we live.
 Her intimate, feminine, and heart centered approach aims to capture the resilience, humanity, and quiet beauty in the lives of her subjects.
 Ultimately, she stands in solidarity and love with those represented in her images, demanding that viewers do the same.
-Hylton has worked for National Geographic, the New York Times, the Los Angeles Times, Harper's Magazine, the Wall Street Journal, Smithsonian Magazine, Bloomberg News, Vogue Magazine, the Financial Times Magazine, the Globe and Mail, Refinery 29, and Al Jazeera among others.
+Hylton has worked for National Geographic Magazine, the New York Times, the Los Angeles Times, Harper's Magazine, the Wall Street Journal, Smithsonian Magazine, Bloomberg News, Vogue Magazine, the Financial Times Magazine, the Globe and Mail, Refinery 29, and Al Jazeera among others.
 She has been exhibited in both solo and group shows internationally.

 She is currently based around South Asia but will travel anywhere her camera takes her.